borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

   let groupXAxis = selection.selectAll("g.axis-x").data([null]);
   ```

-  Use `let` since the variable is going to be updated throughout the rest of the function
+  Use `let` since the variable is going to be updated throughout the rest of the function.

-- bind a solitary value — `[null]` — since the axis is meant to be one and one only
+- bind a solitary value since the axis is meant to be one and one only

   ```js
   let groupXAxis = selection.selectAll("g.axis-x").data([null]);